Introduction

 - Group 31-50: Very expensive (avoid for first car)

-Example insurance quotes (21-year-old, 1 year license, SE London):
+Example insurance quotes (21-year-old, 1 year licence, SE London):

 | Car | Insurance Group | Annual Premium |